cmusphinx/cmusphinx.github.io/wiki/tutorialam.md

-You can find exact details of the decoding, like alignment with reference transcription, speed and result for each file, in ''result'' folder which will be created after decoding.
+You can find exact details of the decoding, like alignment with reference transcription, speed and result for each file, in `result` folder which will be created after decoding.
 Look into the file
-''an4.align'':
+`an4.align`:

 	p   I   T      t   s   b   u   r   g   H      (MMXG-CEN5-MMXG-B)